PJM Glossary

 Generator

 A machine that converts different forms of energy into electrical energy.
 A generator or power plant might burn coal, capture the sun's energy through solar panels, convert moving air into electricity through windmills or transform the movement of water into energy as hydroelectric power.
-PJM has a diverse generation fuel mix that includes nuclear power, natural gas, fossil fuels coal and renewable generation such as wind and solar.
+PJM has a diverse generation fuel mix that includes nuclear power, natural gas, coal and renewable generation such as wind and solar.

 Generator Operator

-Gigawatt
+Gigawatt (GW)

-Gigawatt-hour
+Gigawatt-hour (GWh)

 Grid